 - Go to File → Save as… to save your translations in a PO file.

-- When you are finished translating, go to File → Save as… again to generate the MO file.
+- After translating, go to File → Save as… again to generate the MO file.

-- Or you can set your Poedit to always compile a MO file when saving changes by clicking File → Preferences and on the Editor tab check the Automatically compile .mo file on save box.
+- Or you can set your Poedit always to compile a MO file when saving changes by clicking File → Preferences and on the Editor tab check the Automatically compile .mo file on the save box.

 - Upload your PO and MO file to wp-content/languages/wp-job-manager/

 Updating your translation

 After updates, you can update your po file by opening it and then going to Catalog > Update from the POT file.
 Choose the file, and it will be updated accordingly.

 Loco Translate is a WordPress plugin that allows in-browser editing of PO files for localizing WordPress plugins and themes.

 You can then follow the instructions that take you through translating.

 They have a helpful beginner’s guide to the plugin as well.